Operation Chough Nest Cameras 2025

 We are breeding Red-billed Choughs as part of our long-term project to conserve and expand the species, which has been pushed to the fringes of its former distribution.

-This year we have six breeding pairs.
-There are five pairs in our seclusion aviaries, and one pair in an original chough breeding aviary in the public area of the park.
+This year we have eight breeding pairs.
+There are five pairs in our seclusion aviaries, a pair in each of the large polytunnel aviaries, and one pair in our original chough breeding aviary in the public area of the park.

 Our choughs are in great demand as there are exciting new developments for chough conservation underway.
 This could lead to releases, along with habitat restoration projects, in the UK in the next few years.